madanim/JuMP.jl/doc/callbacks.rst

 analysis of the solution you need to inside your function to generate the new constraint before adding it to the model with the JuMP macro ``@usercut(cb, myconstraint)`` (same limitations as addConstraint).
-There is an optional keyword option ``localcut`` to ``@addusercut``, which indicates if the user cut that will be added will only apply at the current node and the tree rooted at that node.
+There is an optional keyword option ``localcut`` to ``@usercut``, which indicates if the user cut that will be added will only apply at the current node and the tree rooted at that node.
 For example, ``@usercut(cb, myconstraint, localcut=true)``.
 By default, ``localcut`` is set to ``false``.
 Finally we notify JuMP that this function should be used for user cut generation using the ``addcutcallback(m, myUserCutGenerator)`` function